The Marvelous Land Of Oz

 fond of pumpkins."

-they will," said Tip; "for this is their nest.
-And there must be
+course they will," said Tip; "for this is their nest.
+And

 brought